-Once you have collected your data and identified which pages are hampering your conversions, or could potentially boost conversions, you need to prioritise them, and assign goals to them.
+Once you have collected your data and identified which pages are hampering your conversions or could potentially boost conversions, you need to prioritize them and assign goals to them.
 Goals will help you decide which page performed better: the control, or the variation.
-And prioritising obviously allows you to test according potential, importance, and ease – the PIE framework.
+And prioritizing obviously allows you to test according to potential, importance, and ease – the PIE framework.

 These are typically your worst performing pages, pages in your conversion funnel with the highest drop-off or exit rates, or steps in your checkout where most carts are abandoned.
 Fixing these pages offers the highest potential for improvement, so they should always be your top priority.

 These are pages that attract the most traffic, pages with the highest number of page views.
 They will also be pages with a high bounce or exit rates.
 Also included here are pages that cost you the most in terms of attracting visitors.
 These are landing pages linked to any paid marketing campaigns you have running, from social media marketing to paid search marketing.
 Any improvements to these pages that increase conversions will also result in a lower customer acquisition cost (CAC).